bcgov/data-publication/pages/metadata_providers_guide.md

 How to Create an OGL:

+The Broader Publish Sector (BPS) are not permitted to use the OGL-BC and thus created their own.
+These steps are what we suggest:

 1. Copy our Open Government Licence - British Columbia, as it is consistent with the Feds and other Local Governments
 	+ examples, BC Assessment and Elections BC
 1. Modify the identified text to personalize it for your org
 	1. Licence Name – change ‘Open Government License – British Columbia’ to ‘Open Government License – BC Oil and Gas Commission’
 		+ This name should be the same that is found on the BC List of Agencies, Crown Corps, etc